Magic Quadrant for Data Center Outsourcing and Infrastructure Utility Services, North America

-We asked reference clients for their judgment of their provider's ability to innovate, including the technical aspects of innovation, ability to lower costs and improve service, and proactivity, adaptability and service flexibility.
+We ask reference customers for their judgment about their provider's ability to innovate, including the technical aspects of innovation, its ability to lower costs and improve the service by delivering innovative utility-based services, and its degree of proactiveness, adaptability and service flexibility.

-This category, which we weighted as "standard," looked at regional capabilities, global consolidation processes, local alliances and partnerships, including:
+This criterion considers regional capabilities, global consolidation processes, local alliances and partnerships, including:

-- Each provider's strategy to target markets in North America with the appropriate resources, skills and offerings to meet specific client needs
+- Each provider's strategy to target markets in different North American countries with resources, skills and offerings appropriate for specific client needs

 - How infrastructure consolidation processes are affecting the practice area landscape